Deepomatic/technical-screening/2_precision_accuracy/README.md

 A predicted box P is a **true positive** if there is a ground truth box G such that IoU(P,G) >= 0.5, such that G is not already associated with another predicted box.

-If two predicted boxes satisfy the IoU criterion, only the one with the highest score will be associated with the ground truth box.
+If two predicted boxes satisfy the IoU criterion, only the one with the highest confidence score will be associated with the ground truth box.

 ### definition: False negative